AnnsAnns/sphene/README.md

-# Monorepo for the Sphene Family of Projects
+# Sphene Family of Projects

 ### This is a monorepo for the 3 Sphene (CaTiSiO5) projects.